 Pharmaceutical products need to be analyzed quickly, accurately and in a timely manner before they are released and distributed to the commercial marketplace (= release testing).
 Timely is the key word.
 If releases are slowed down, money is lost.
 Lab supervisors, responsible for the analyses, want to know whether they will be able to cope with the workload the technician resource planning for release will bring, so they can to proactively act on capacity problems solving far before they cause last-minute staffing changes, extra shifts, hiring of interim workers – or worst of all, delivering late.
 Binocs can help.
 For this, Binocs needs the QC samples demanded of each lab team.
 In other words, we want to translate the commercial forecast into QC samples – of course, whilst avoiding manual input, especially if a part of the input is already in other systems.
 So we developed a Binocs Excel add-on, which is used by some of our QC lab clients.

 Technician resource planning for release

 The ERP system contains production plans for each product indicating the number of batches that will be produced in the coming months.
 An extract is entered into the Excel add-on.
 Most supply-chain plans are expressed in volume units (e.g. doses), and not in lots or batches, so an automatic conversion takes place in the tool.
-We use two conversion techniques:
+We use two technician capacity planning:

 - For “runners” (high volume products) we use historical data.